 “If the response from the event planners we’ve co-hosted over the past four days is anything to go by, demand will be strong for joint Brisbane and Sunshine Coast itineraries.”

 Visit Sunshine Coast CEO Simon Latchford said this was the first time the two business events teams had worked together.

 “It just makes sense to partner with the Brisbane Business Events team to create joint itineraries that offer the best of South East Queensland - from nature and beaches to signature city incentive activities and unique offsite venue offerings,” Mr Latchford said.

 “This visit, organised in conjunction with ProMag Publishing and the organiser of Convene Queensland, allowed us to host high level event planners from premium companies to experience our two regions first-hand.

 “Collectively, we are better equipped to service the needs of business event buyers.
 This is just the first step, but we are confident this initiative will increase future business and incentive group bookings for both of our regions.
 This is a golden opportunity to show key event decision makers what we do best.”

-For more information, contact the Brisbane Convention Bureau.
+For more information, contact the Brisbane Business Events team.